Architecture of India: Gupta architecture

-Temple architecture
+Hindu architecture

-The basic elements of the Hindu temple remain the same across all periods and styles.
-The most essential feature is the inner sanctuary, the garbha griha or womb-chamber, where the primary murti or cult image of a deity is housed in a simple bare cell.
-Around this chamber there are often other structures and buildings, in the largest cases covering several acres.
+Architectural styles pertaining to Hinduism are often presented in the form of Hindu temples; whereas the visible stylistic forms of the temple vary greatly and have a complicated development, the basic elements of a Hindu temple remain the same across all periods and styles.
+The most essential feature is the inner sanctuary, the garbhagriha or "womb-chamber", where the primary murti of a deity is housed in.
+Around this chamber are other structures and buildings, at times covering several acres.
 On the exterior, the garbhagriha is crowned by a tower-like shikhara, also called the vimana in the south.
-The shrine building may include an ambulatory for parikrama (circumambulation), one or more mandapas or congregation halls, and sometimes an antarala antechamber and porch between garbhagriha and mandapa.
+The temple may include an ambulatory for parikrama (circumambulation), one or more mandapas or congregation halls, and sometimes an antarala antechamber and porch between the garbhagriha and mandapa.

-There may be further shrines or other buildings, connected or detached, in large temples, together with other small temples in the compound.
-The whole temple compound is usually enclosed by a wall, and the temple itself, or sometimes the whole compound, is often raised on a plinth (adhiṣṭhāna).
+Larger temples may include more shrines or buildings, either connected together or detached, with smaller temples in the compound.
+The entire temple compound is usually enclosed by a wall, and at times, raised on a plinth (adhiṣṭhāna).
 Large areas of the structure are often decorated with carving, including figurative images of deities and other religious figures.
-Beyond these basic but crucial similarities, the visible stylistic forms of the temple vary greatly and have a very complicated development.

-By about the 7th century CE most main features of the Hindu temple were established along with theoretical texts on temple architecture and building methods.
-Already three styles of temple were identified in these: nagara, dravida and vesara, though these were not yet associated with regions of India, and the original meanings may not fully align with modern uses of the terms.
-In Karnataka, the group of 7th and 8th-century temples at Pattadakal famously mixes forms later associated with both north and south, as does that at Aihole, which still includes apsidal chaitya hall-type plans.
+By the 7th century CE, most key features of the Hindu temple were established in theoretical texts on temple architecture and building methods.
+Three styles of temple were identified: nagara, dravida and vesara.
+The styles were sometimes mixed, and not yet associated with specific regions in India.
+For example, in Karnataka, the group of 7th and 8th-century temples at Pattadakal famously mixes forms later associated with both north and south, as does that at Aihole, which still includes apsidal chaitya hall-type plans.

-For most modern writers, nagara refers to north Indian styles, most easily recognised by a high and curving shikhara over the sanctuary, dravida or Dravidian architecture is the broad South Indian style, where the superstructure over the sanctuary is not usually extremely high, and has a straight profile, rising in series of terraces to form a sort of decorated pyramid (today often dwarfed in larger temples by the far larger gopuram outer gateways, a much later development).
-The ancient term vesara is also used by some modern writers, to describe a temple style with characteristics of both the northern and southern traditions.
-These come from the Deccan and other fairly central parts of India.
-There is some disagreement among those who use the term, as to the exact period and styles it represents, and other writers prefer to avoid it; temples some describe as vesara are mostly assigned to the northern tradition by those, but are regarded as a kind of northern dravida by others.
+Nagara commonly refers to North Indian temple styles, most easily recognised by a high and curving shikhara over the sanctuary.
+Dravida or Dravidian architecture is the broad South Indian style, possessing a lower superstructure over the sanctuary.
+Instead, the structure has a straight profile, rising in a series of terraces to form a decorated pyramid.
+Today, this is often dwarfed in larger temples by the far larger gopuram outer gateways, a much later development.
+The ancient term vesara is also used to describe a temple style with characteristics of both the northern and southern traditions.
+These attributes come from the Deccan and other fairly central parts of India.
+Although disagreement stands on the exact period and styles that vesara represents, the term is mainly assigned to the northern tradition, but are regarded as a kind of northern dravida by others.